Sync-NeRF: Generalizing Dynamic NeRFs to Unsynchronized Videos: Experiments

 \subsubsection{Unsynchronized Plenoptic Video Dataset.}

 \fref{fig:real_main} compares ours with the baselines on the Unsynchronized Plenoptic Video Dataset.
-All the baselines produce severe artifacts on dynamic parts and suffer worse on scenes with larger motion.
+All the baselines produce severe artifacts in dynamic parts and perform even worse on scenes with larger motion.
 Opposed to the reported performance of K-Planes outperforming MixVoxels on synchronized dataset, K-Planes suffers more on dynamic parts in unsynchronized setting: the hand and the torch are rendered in multiple places in K-Planes.
-Refer to per-scene results in \Aref{sup:real_all}.
+Refer to per-scene results in Appendix F.1.

-Above all, our method successfully corrects artifacts in both baselines.
-Additionally, in \fref{fig:plane}, we visually demonstrate the performance of our method on dynamic regions.
+However, our method successfully corrects artifacts in both baselines.
+Additionally, in \fref{fig:plane}, we visually demonstrate the comparison of spatio-temporal images on dynamic regions.
 Each column in an image represents the rendered rays on the fixed vertical line at a time.
-Horizontally concatenating columns of all frames from the test view constructs a spatiotemporal image as a whole.
-Compared to the baseline, our method exhibits significantly clearer spatialtemporal images (\fref{fig:plane}b-c).
+Horizontally concatenating columns of all frames from the test view constructs a spatio-temporal image as a whole.
+Our method exhibits significantly clearer spatio-temporal images compared to the baseline (\fref{fig:plane}b-c).

 \tref{tab:real_test} reports quantitative metrics on the \emph{test} views of the unsynchronized Plenoptic Video Dataset.
-We report the average across all scenes and defer per-scene performance to the \Aref{sup:real_all}.
+We report the average across all scenes and refer per-scene performance to the Appendix F.1.
 Our method improves the baselines in all cases nearly to the performance on synchronized setting (\sref{sec:exp:sync}).
 The above values are the result after optimizing the time offset in the test view.
-The previous results are reported in \Aref{sup:testoptim}.
+The previous results are reported in Appendix B.

 \tref{tab:real_train} reports the same metrics on the \emph{training} views.
-The baseline struggles to reconstruct even the training views.
+The baselines struggle to reconstruct even the training views.
 On the other hand, adopting our method on the baselines fixes the problem.